roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 ### <em> ToDo: Look Into doing this in Sketch too </em>

 ### Prepping the Icon

-I primarily use Illustrator to create icons, but plenty of tools out there will work fine.
+I primarlily use Illustrator to create icons, but plenty of tools out there will work fine.
+This is just my workflow with one of those tools.
+I start creating an icon by focusing on what it needs to communicate not really anything technical.
+After I'm satasfied that it solves my visual needs I then start scaling and tweaking it to fit our technical needs.
 First, size and align your icon to the pixel grid (⌘⌥Y in Illustrator for pixel preview, on a Mac) at the size you are going to be using it.
 I try to keep diagonals on 45° and adjust any curves or odd shapes to keep them from getting weird.
 No formula exists for this, just get it as close as you can to something you like.

-### <em> ToDo: Build Out a Bit More About the Design Side </em>
+Sometimes I scrap the whole idea if it's not gonna work at the size I need and start from scratch in a new direction, if it's the best visual solution but no one can identify it...it's not worth anything.

 ### Exporting AI
 I usually just use the Export As "SVG" option in Illustrator, I find it gives me a standard and minimal place to start.
 I use the Presentation Attributes setting and save it off.
 It will come out looking something like this: